Self-made millionaires are a rare & special breed!

 Some people are their best working in a team.
 Other people work better independently.

 My point is this.
 Know your strengths and use them to your advantage.
 Identify your weaknesses and find ways to overcome them.
+Self-made millionaires are in the habit of doing just that.

 Self-Made Millionaires Have Excellent Interpersonal Skills

 Interpersonal skills may be the single biggest problem we face in route to $1 million.
+Of all the habits of self-made millionaires, excellent interpersonal skills are possibly the most important.

 It is the problem of getting along with and influencing people in our everyday business and social lives.